SchenbergZY/manual/book/basic-features/videos.md

 # Videos

-Videos uploaded to YouTube can be embedded in the Jupyter Book.
+Videos uploaded to YouTube can be embedded in the TeachBook.
 There are several ways to do so:

-**1.** To embed them in the Jupyter Book, first obtain the embedding link of the video.
+**1.** To embed them in the TeachBook, first obtain the embedding link of the video.
 In order to do so, go to the *YouTube* page of the video (so not the Brightspace page), then click *share* in the description box.
 There should be a button *embed*, click that.
 Copy the HTML code that appears in the panel.
 Then, to embed the video, use the following

 ```
     <iframe